 For a relatively new VPN (launched in 2019), PrivadoVPN has almost all the features we like to see in a VPN service.
 It offers few proprietary features, but it comes with the complete package to ensure security and streaming.

 For starters, there’s a kill switch.
 This security tool prevents your data from leaking outside the VPN’s encryption tunnel by cutting you off from the internet if there is an unexpected connection loss.

 PrivadoVPN also has split tunneling – what it calls “saferoute” – which lets you exclude some applications from using the VPN to improve performance.
 This can be very helpful to gamers, who often prioritize speed and may decide to exclude games from accessing the VPN, but use the VPN while torrenting movies.

 PrivadoVPN doesn’t have any unique features you won’t find in other VPN services.
 It also lacks multihop servers, which route connections through two servers for an extra layer of encryption and anonymity.
 There are also no malware and antivirus blockers.

 The VPN service has native apps for Windows, macOS, Android, Linux, iOS, AndroidTV, Amazon Fire TV, and routers.
 It allows up to 10 simultaneous connections on its paid plans, but only one connection on its free plan.

-While 10 connections is on the higher end for VPNs (for example, NordVPN offers six connections and ExpressVPN offers five), there are some VPNs that offer more or unlimited connections, like Surfshark (read our Surfshark review).
+While 10 connections is on the higher end for VPNs (for example, NordVPN offers six connections and ExpressVPN offers eight), there are some VPNs that offer more or unlimited connections, like Surfshark (read our Surfshark review).
 However, if you need more connections, you can download PrivadoVPN to your router and cover all your home devices that way, too.